-As most exchanges, GateHub uses Two-factor authentication (2FA), which adds a second layer of security for their users.
-It’s important to note that identity verification is mandatory only for bank transaction, and not for crypto transactions.
+Like most exchanges, GateHub uses Two-factor authentication (2FA), which adds a second layer of security for its users.
+It’s important to note that identity verification is mandatory only for bank transactions, and not for crypto transactions.

 They accept cash

 The biggest advantage of GateHub is that it allows you to directly change cash (supported fiat currencies are USD, EUR, CNY, and JPY) for Ripple or other digital coins.
 Besides, the platform accepts payments with bank transfers, including SEPA transfers.

 In addition to Ripple, GateHub offers trading in the following cryptocurrencies: Bitcoin (BTC), Bitcoin Cash (BCH), Ethereum (ETH), Ethereum Classic (ETC), Augur (REP), Das3h (DASH), Quantum (QUA), Stellar (XLM), and Xaucoin (XAU).

 GateHub’s trading fees range from 0.2% to 0.3% per transaction (the cost of changing BTC to XRP is listed as 0.2%, ETH to XRP is 0.3%, same as Dash, ETC, REP, and all other coins with the exception of QAU).
 When compared to other crypto exchanges, these fees are not that high.
 However, many similar venues have lower trading fees, for example, CoinFloor, has no trading fees, and it only charges deposits and withdrawals.

 GateHub is a UK-based crypto exchange and it offers its exchange and wallet services throughout the EU.
 There are no specific EU requirements for the crypto exchanges yet, except that they apply KYC (know your customer) and AML (anti-money laundering) procedures, but this regulatory area is still unclear.

 Gatehub is giving you control over your key, you actually hold the keys to your wallet.